midaslefkowitz/viewpagerSnackbar/README.md

 # viewpagerSnackbar
-A version of androids Snackbar which works in a viewpager

 Swiping to dismiss a Snackbar in Viewpager doesn't work because the viewpager intercepts the touch events.
 See, for example, [this stackoverflow question](http://stackoverflow.com/questions/33502094/viewpager-intercepts-snackbar-dismiss).